larsid/fogbed/docs/local_emulation.md

 <b>`add_docker`</b>
 <i>(container: Container, datacenter: VirtualInstance)

-* Adds a container to a virtual instance.
+* Adds a container to a virtual instance.´
+* Raises a `ContainerAlreadyExists` exception if name or ip already exists.
 </i>